Herbert Rowse Armstrong: In popular culture

 The then-recent Armstrong case was discussed in Dorothy L. Sayers's 1927 mystery novel Unnatural Death.
 In addition, the murderer in Sayers's 1930 novel Strong Poison is caught with packets of arsenic, resembling Armstrong's case.
 In Detection Unlimited, a 1953 mystery novel written by Georgette Heyer, a character is compared to Armstrong.

 The Armstrong case seems to have loosely inspired the novel Malice Aforethought (1931) by Anthony Berkeley Cox (using the pen name Francis Iles).

 The Armstrong case was dramatised on the BBC radio series The Black Museum in 1952 under the title of The Champagne Glass.

-Armstrong was also the subject of a 1994 TV mini-series called Dandelion Dead, which starred Michael Kitchen as Major Armstrong, Sarah Miles as Katherine Armstrong, David Thewlis as Oswald Martin and Lesley Sharp as Martin's wife, Constance.
+Armstrong was also the subject of a 1994 TV mini-series called Dandelion Dead, which starred Michael Kitchen as Major Armstrong, Sarah Miles as Katharine Armstrong, David Thewlis as Oswald Martin and Lesley Sharp as Martin's wife, Constance.
 It was directed by Mike Hodges and won a BAFTA in 1995.
 As well as telling the main story of Armstrong's crimes, the series develops the courtship of Martin and his wife and shows the effects of events on Armstrong's children.

 Deadly Advice, a black comedy released in 1994, was set in Hay-on-Wye and had Jane Horrocks becoming a serial killer under the ghostly influence of Armstrong (played by Edward Woodward) and others like Dr Crippen (Hywel Bennett) and Jack the Ripper (John Mills).

 In 2019 the case was examined in Murder, Mystery and My Family.
 The judge who re-examined the case concluded that although the prosecution had presented a serious case against Armstrong, the trial judge had erred in law in his summing up, and that his conviction was therefore unsound.